Filter Options

 How much does it cost for a Bwindi gorilla trekking tour?

-“The Bwindi gorilla trekking price is currently US$700.
-Although this might seem expensive, it is a bargain compared to what the same activity costs in Rwanda, which is currently the only other country where these gentle giants can be observed in their natural habitat.
+“The Bwindi gorilla trekking permit is currently US$800 for nonresidents.
+Although this might seem expensive, it is a bargain compared to the cost of the same activity in Rwanda, which is currently the only other country where these gentle giants can be observed in their natural habitat.
+The fee is discounted to US$700 for foreign residents, US$80 for East African citizens and US$500 for holders of other African passports.
 Gorilla trekking is offered in two national parks in Uganda: Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 Both offer a similar experience where you can spend one hour with a gorilla troop after you have reached their location.
 The group size is limited to eight people.
-A new activity offered in Bwindi only is the gorilla habituation experience.
+A unique activity offered in Bwindi is the gorilla habituation experience.
 Two semi-habituated troops can be tracked by a limited group of four tourists daily, who can stay for four hours.
-Viewing is less easy as these gorillas prefer to keep their distance since they aren’t fully habituated yet.
+Viewing is less easy as these gorillas are not yet fully used to people and prefer to keep their distance.
 The price for this special activity is US$1,500.”

 3